jummy0/jummy0.github.io/README.md

 &nbsp;

 ## JonTron Quote Picker
 **With JS:** Picks a random [JonTron](http://www.youtube.com/user/JonTronShow) quote from a list.
 Some quotes link to their own YouTube videos.
+Quotes may contain strong language.

 &nbsp;